Using heat to kill cancer cells

-Fortunately, the new Raphael Centre, in Hildenborough, Tonbridge, Kent provides an option.
-It uses the latest generation Heckl machine that has water cooled lamps allowing the body to move to internal fever temperature levels (around 104 degrees) without the skin being damaged.
+The Raphael Centre, in Hildenborough, Tonbridge, Kent did provide an option but seems to have stopped the service.
+It used the latest generation Heckl machine that has water cooled lamps allowing the body to move to internal fever temperature levels (around 104 degrees) without the skin being damaged.
 No sedation is required therefore.
 Dr Maurice Orange of the centre adds, "Dose is decided according to tolerance.
 If used in conjunction with chemotherapy, a patient might have a session once a week or fortnightly, whilst having hyperthermia treatment usually around two or three days away from the chemotherapy"

 Hyperthermia can be effective even when other treatments have failed

 Hyperthermia, an Integrative Treatment for advanced cancer

 Dr. Clare Vernon of the Hammersmith Hospital, London is another enthusiast, quoted in The Lancet as saying, "I think every major cancer centre should have a hyperthermia unit.
 Hyperthermia was used at the hospital for around 25 years, but it is not currently available for a variety of reasons, none to do with its efficacy."